Last Update: October 10, 2019

 The on-board charger converts the AC voltage from the grid to a DC voltage to recharge the battery pack, and also manages the charging process.
 Typically the traction-battery (battery pack) is at about 400 volts, and to recharge the battery the on-board charger must "step up" the voltage to match the battery pack voltage.
 Another component is the battery management system which ensures the cells are properly balanced.
 The BMS also monitors the cells to detect any that are weak.
+Many electric cars also support DC fast charging that is a lot faster than the AC charging system.

 Because electric vehicle motors almost universally run on AC, to get the car going requires an inverter to convert DC voltage from the battery to AC voltage for the electric motor.